ferdium/ferdium-server/README.md

   - [Contributing to Ferdi-server's development](#contributing-to-ferdi-servers-development)
   - [License](#license)

-## Why use a custom Ferdi server?
+## Why use a custom Ferdi-server?
 A custom server allows you to manage the data of all registered users yourself and add your own recipes to the repository.

-If you are not interested in doing this you can use our official instance of Ferdi server at <https://api.getferdi.com>.
+If you are not interested in doing this you can use our official instance of Ferdi-server at <https://api.getferdi.com>.

 ## Features
 - [x] User registration and login